Energy-time entanglement, Elements of Reality, and Local Realism: Path Realism

 \section{Path Realism}

-The key ingredient of the local realist model above \cite{AKLZ} is that the delay at one of the sites depend on the relation between the hidden variables $(\theta,r)$ and the local setting ($\phi$ or $\psi$) at the site.
-To avoid this, one possibility is to have the ``path taken by the photon'' as a realist property \cite{Franson00, Franson09}, in essence requiring particle-like properties of the photons.
-In this case, a photon will encounter the first beamsplitter before the variable phase delay, so that the ``decision'' to ``take the long path or the short path'' must be independent of the phase delay setting of the interferometer---the \emph{local} measurement chosen---in contrast to a standard Bell experiment where only independence from the \emph{remote} measurement choice is required.
+The key ingredient of the local realist model in figure\nobreakspace \ref {fig:lhv} is that the timeslot in which detection occurs at an analysis station depends on the relation between the hidden variables $(\theta,r)$ and the local setting ($\phi_A$ or $\phi_B$) at the analysis station.
+To avoid this, one possibility is to have the \enquote{path taken by the photon} as a realist property~\cite{Franson00, Franson09}, in essence requiring particle-like properties of the photons.
+In this case, a photon will encounter the first beamsplitter before the variable phase modulation, so that the \enquote{decision} to \enquote{take the long path or the short path} must be independent of the phase modulation setting of the analysis station---the \emph{local} measurement chosen---in contrast to a standard Bell experiment where only independence from the \emph{remote} measurement choice is required.

-It is certainly possible to list path realism as an expected model property, and to test it.
-But it is important to note that, in this setup, path realism is very different from measurement-outcome realism.
+It is certainly possible to list path realism as an expected model property and test it.
+It is however important to note that, in this setup, path realism is very different from measurement-outcome realism.
 The outcomes are EPR elements of reality because they can be remotely predicted, and by locality they can be argued to exist independently of what remote measurement was made.
 On the other hand, the path taken is not an EPR element of reality because it cannot be remotely predicted.
-There is no measurement at one site that enables a path prediction for the remote site in the setup of Fig.~\ref{fig:2}.
+There is no measurement at one site that enables a path prediction for the remote site in the setup of figure\nobreakspace \ref {fig:franson}.